fubark/cyber/docs/docs.md

 -- Bitwise exclusive or: any underlying bits that are set in either integer a or integer b but not both are set in the new integer. a || b

 -- Bitwise right shift: a's bits are shifted b bits to the least significant end.
-Signed integer types perform sign-extension. a >> b
+This performs sign-extension on the 32-bit integer. a >> b

 -- Bitwise left shift: a's bits are shifted b bits to the most significant end.
-Signed integer types perform sign-extension. a << b
+This does not perform sign-extension on the 32-bit integer. a << b

 -- Bitwise not: a's integer bits are flipped.